-In 2015, the Commission was issued a permit by the National Oceanic and Atmospheric Administration, Office of National Marine Sanctuaries Program (ONMS) to implement the elements of the Tomales Bay Mooring Program (TBMP), which involve the installation, maintenance, and removal of individual moorings in Tomales Bay.
+In 2015 the Commission was issued a permit by the National Oceanic and Atmospheric Administration, Office of National Marine Sanctuaries Program (ONMS) to implement the elements of the Tomales Bay Mooring Program (TBMP), which involve the installation, maintenance, and removal of individual moorings in Tomales Bay.
 On April 28, 2016, the expiration date of the permit was extended by two years to May 31, 2028.

 The TBMP caps the total number of moorings allowed in Tomales Bay at 165, including littoral landowner moorings, and the 35 authorized moorings associated with Lawson's Landing.
-This cap does not include moorings permitted for use by aquaculture operations solely within State water-bottom lease areas.
+This cap does not include moorings permitted for use by aquaculture operations solely within State water bottom lease areas.
 The TBMP is not intended to be a static plan, but rather a living document based on an adaptive management approach, allowing flexibility for the plan to adapt to changing circumstances.
-To ensure that it is still meeting its goals and objectives, the TBMP will continue to be informally reviewed and evaluated as needed by the members of the TBIC and adapted as necessary.
+To ensure that it is still meeting its goals and objectives, the TBMP will continue to be reviewed and evaluated as needed.

-STAFF ANALYSIS AND RECOMMENDATION:
+STAFF ANALYSIS AND RECOMMENDATION: Authority:

-Authority:

-Public Resources Code sections 6005, 6216, 6301, and 6503.5; California Code of Regulations, Title 2, section 2000, subdivision (b).
+Public Resources Code sections 6005, 6216, 6301, and 6505.5; California Code of Regulations, Title 2, section 2000, subdivision (b).